jasonltorchinsky/radiative-transfer-amr/README.md

 Subdirectory Structure
 --------------------------------------------------------------------------------

-The subirectory structure from the root directory is
+The subdirectory structure for the root directory is

 ```
 root
 |
-|--- experiments : numerical experiements and tests that require MPI
+|--- experiments : Numerical experiments (as reported in the associated publication) and tests that require MPI.
-|--- src : source code for the implementation of the angular-spatial hp-adaptive algorithm for (steady-state, monochromatic) radiative transfer in two spatial dimensions and one angular dimension
+|--- src : Source code for the implementation of the angular-spatial hp-adaptive algorithm for (steady-state, monochromatic) radiative transfer in two spatial dimensions and one angular dimension.
-|--- tests : unit tests that utilize the pytest testing framework
+|--- tests : Unit tests that utilize the pytest testing framework.
 ```